Accretion disc winds in X-ray binaries: High ionisation winds

 One source with detections labelled as confident, 4U~1254--69, shows only \Fexxvi.
 However, this line has been consistently observed across different epochs and with various instruments, which in some cases also reveal the presence of the \Fexxvi\ K$\beta$ transition, reinforcing the line identification and indicating a plasma with \logxi~$\gtrsim$~4 at rest (\citealt{Boirin2003, DiazTrigo2009}; see also \citealt{Iaria2007} for a tentative \textit{Chandra} detection).
 This high ionisation parameter likely explains the absence of soft X-ray features despite the relatively low interstellar absorption (2.3$\times$10$^{21}$~cm$^{-2}$) towards this source.

-Winds have also been observed in Cir~X-1 and GX~13+1, systems that belong to the class of \textit{Z} sources, characterised by their particular phenomenology at high luminosity ($>$0.5~\ledd; e.g. \citealt{Hasinger1989, Kuulkers1994, Homan2010}).
+Winds have also been observed in Cir~X-1 and GX~13+1, which display \textit{Z}-source--like behaviour during their high-luminosity phases (see, e.g., \citealt{Hasinger1989, Kuulkers1994, Homan2010} for a description of \textit{Z}-sources, i.e. neutron stars accreting at $\gtrsim$0.5~\ledd, and their associated phenomenology).
 In GX~13+1, winds are consistently observed, showing moderate variability (\citealt{Ueda2004,Allen2018, XRISM2025GX13}; Fig. \ref{fig:gx13spectrumxrism}).
 On the other hand, Cir~X-1 exhibits strong, variable P-Cyg line profiles throughout its different \textit{Z}-source phases \citep{Brandt2000, Schulz2002, Tsujimoto2025}.
 However, different ionisation absorbers were instead observed during fainter epochs, when P-Cyg profiles were not detected \citep{Schulz2008}.
 In addition to variability in the plasma conditions driven by intrinsic changes in the source, orbital variability has also been detected in Cir~X-1 (\citealt{Tominaga2023}; see also \citealt{Xiang2009} for the case of 4U~1624$-$49).

 Finally, we note that complex variability in the wind-related components can also be associated with super-orbital evolution.
 In particular, thanks to our high-inclination line of sight to the precessing disc of Her~X-1, strong super-orbital variability in the plasma properties is observed, which can be used to map the vertical structure of the disc wind (\citealt{Kosec2020, Kosec2023}; see Sec.~\ref{sec:discussion:structure}).